SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 Let's first search for a Metasploit module that works against our version of **GetSimple**.
 If we are unable to find a working module in Metasploit , we will move on to CVE databases such as Rapid7 and ExploitDB to look further.

-Lets open our metasploit console.
+Let's open our metasploit console.

 `> msfconsole`